jandland/regex_stdin/README.md

-regex_stdin.pl takes are "regex" as the first parameter)
+regex_stdin.pl takes "regex" as the first parameter)

 ####